alevani/ant_war_simulation/README.md

 -----

-## Q

-Q: Should we add insects like wasps and bees?

 ### Queen

 If there is multiple queens, workers might kill all of them but one at some point.
 Queens will produce fewer workers so that they have more fighting power if needed